tofran/providence-docker/README.md

 # CollectiveAccess Providence Docker image

-Production ready multi-arch Providence Docker image.
+Production ready multi-arch up-to-date Providence Docker image.

 [Providence] is a dynamic cataloguing and data/media management application (widely used by museums), part of the [CollectiveAccess] project.